goozbach-presentation/ansible-sysadvent/index.md

 When using the command `/usr/bin/ansible` you are operating Ansible in "Ad-Hoc" mode.
 This is how you run "one-off" modules or commands against Ansible nodes.

-One of the more useful things to run in ad-hoc mode is the `setup` module, which shows you the dynamically created variables which can be used in playbooks.
+One of the more useful things to run in ad-hoc mode is the `setup` module, which shows you the dynamically created variables which for use in playbooks.

 This is what the setup module output looks like: